sajidranpuri/UrduChatbot_Real_Time_Voice/README.md

 # Objective:
 * To built an intelligent chatbot capable of processing Urdu voice input and generating both text and audio responses in Urdu.
+* To retrieve the relevant information contextually from the PDF file provided and Chatbot's general knowledge separately.

 # Key Features: